AdaCore/training_material/courses/spark_for_ada_programmers/150_spark_boundary/03-software_boundary.rst

     + :toolname:`GNATprove` checks absence of resource leaks

 -------------------------------------------------
-Modelling an API to Manage a Resource - Example
+Modeling an API to Manage a Resource - Example
 -------------------------------------------------

 .. code:: ada